mikelevins/bard/docs/bard-0.3.md

 _`cname1*`_, where each _`cname1`_ is a Bard class.
 Each function returns a value of type _`cname2`_, a Bard class.

-Protocol functions are preuly abstract and cannot be applied to arguments until **`define method`** is used to associate methods with concrete argument types.
+Protocol functions are purely abstract and cannot be applied to arguments until **`define method`** is used to associate methods with concrete argument types.